felixpitterling/aws-bootcamp-cruddur-2023/journal/week0.md

 ### _5. [NOT LIVE] Spend Considerations: Pricing Basics and Free tier (with Chirag Nayyar)_

 - Pricing can vary based on your region
-- Make use of current and forcated usage
+- Make use of current and forecasted  usage
-- Blling service is only available in N. Virgina
+- Billing service is only available in N. Virginia
 - Tagging is a good practice
 - Report feature is used in the real world
 - AWS Free Tier: Free trials vs 12 months free vs always free